Is Vitamin B12 Dosage 5000 mcg Safe?

 - 2.4 mcg per day

-Additionally, pregnant females need slightly more at 2.6 mcg per day, and lactating females need 2.8 mcg per day.
+Additionally, pregnant women need slightly more at 2.6 mcg per day and lactating women need 2.8 mcg per day.

 Choose one of the two dosing guidelines for Vitamin B12: